-The security deposit is primarily held against any damages incurred to Centre or College property and related expenses.
+The security deposit is primarily held against any damages incurred to Centre property and related expenses.
 It may also be offset against any outstanding fees or debts incurred by you throughout the duration of your course.
 On completion of your course, any monies left after deductions made for any amount outstanding at that time will be refunded to you within 90 days.

 Prior to enrolling to begin your studies virtually from home, you will also need to pay £6,000 of your tuition fees in advance.
 You can make this payment at any point between confirming your place and enrolling online to begin your studies.
 It is beneficial for you to make this payment early, as you will then gain access to Prepare for Success – a virtual preparation course designed to give you a head start in your studies.